Rodenstock GmbH: Production facilities

-Rodenstock maintains production facilities at 14 locations in 13 countries.
-The company has around 4,900 employees worldwide.

 Recognitions and design awards

 Since 1964, more than 60 Eyewear models made by Rodenstock and Porsche Design won design awards such as the iF Product Design Award and the RedDot Award.
 In 2012, video centration system ImpressionIST 3 was recognized with the iF Product Design Award by Industrie Forum Design Hannover.
 In the field of optical lenses, Rodenstock won three Silmo d’Or Awards in 2012.

-The Rodenstock Perfection R8005 spectacle frame won the category „Special Mention for Outstanding Design Quality“ at the 2014 German Design Award.
+The Rodenstock Perfection R8005 spectacle frame won the category "Special Mention for Outstanding Design Quality" at the 2014 German Design Award.

 In 2020, the P‘8362 Porsche Design glasses won the iF Product Design Award by Industrie Forum Design Hannover.

-Rodenstock generations

-Josef Rodenstock (1878–1905)

-On 1 January 1878, Josef Rodenstock (32), a peddler of self-designed measuring instruments and spectacle frames from Thuringia, began business operations together with his brother Michael of the company "G. Rodenstock" which had been founded in Würzburg in 1877.

-Alexander Rodenstock (1905–1953)

-Alexander Rodenstock joined the company at the age of 22 in 1905.
-He had given up his studies of physics and economics at the urging of his father and started to prepare to take over the management of the family company; he did so in 1919.

-Rolf Rodenstock (1953–1990)

-Rolf Rodenstock had a diploma in general business, a doctorate and a professorship.
-He took over the helm of the family company from his father in 1953.
-He supervised the reconstruction of the company and Rodenstock's own "economic miracle" and was considered one of the most respected corporate personalities of the still young Federal Republic.